Escape from New York: Plot

-While Snake is forced to fight against Duke's champion Slag in a deathmatch, Brain and Maggie kill Romero and flee with the President.
-Snake kills Slag and finds Brain, Maggie and the President at the top of the World Trade Center trying to escape in the glider.
-The inmates drop it off the roof, so the group returns to street level and encounters Cabbie who offers to take them across the bridge.
-Cabbie reveals that he bartered with Romero for the contents of the briefcase: a cassette tape which contains information about nuclear fusion, intended to be an international peace offering.
-The President demands the tape but Snake claims it.
+While Snake is forced to fight Duke's champion Slag in a deathmatch, Brain and Maggie kill Romero and flee with the President.
+Snake kills Slag and finds the trio trying to escape in the glider.
+Inmates drop the glider off the roof, forcing the group to street level, where the Duke and his followers confront them.
+Cabbie arrives and offers to take them across the bridge.
+He reveals that he bartered with Romero for a cassette tape that contains information about nuclear fusion, intended to be an international peace offering.
+The President demands the cassette, but Snake refuses to hand it over.

-The Duke pursues them onto the bridge in his customized Cadillac, setting off mines as he tries to catch up.
-Brain guides Snake but they hit a mine and Cabbie is killed.
-As they continue on foot, Brain accidentally stumbles into another mine.
-A distraught Maggie sacrifices herself to slow down the Duke.
-Snake and the President reach the containment wall and guards hoist the President up.
-The Duke opens fire with Snake's MAC-10, killing the guards before Snake subdues him.
-He attempts to shoot Snake as he is being lifted up by the rope but the President takes up a dead guard's rifle, violently guns down the Duke and hoists Snake to safety.
-Hauk's doctor saves Snake's life with just seconds to spare.
+The Duke gives chase, setting off mines as he tries to catch up.
+Brain guides Snake, but they hit a mine, and Cabbie is killed.
+As they continue on foot, Brain accidentally stumbles onto another mine.
+A distraught Maggie sacrifices herself to slow the Duke.
+Snake and the President reach the containment wall, and guards hoist the President up.
+The Duke opens fire, killing the guards before Snake subdues him.
+As the rope is lifting Snake, the Duke attempts to shoot him, but the President takes up a dead guard's rifle and kills the Duke.
+Snake is hoisted to safety, and Hauk's doctor neutralizes the explosives in his neck.

-As the President prepares for a televised speech to the leaders at the summit meeting, he thanks Snake and tells him that he can have anything he wants.
-Snake then asks how he feels about the people who died saving his life.
-The President offers only half-hearted regret and lip service for their sacrifice, and Snake walks away in disgust.
-An impressed Hauk offers him a job as his deputy but Snake just keeps walking.
-The President's live speech commences and he plays the cassette tape.
+As the President prepares for a televised speech to the leaders at the summit meeting, he off-handedly thanks Snake for saving him and offers only half-hearted regret for the deaths of his colleagues; Snake walks away in disgust.
+Hauk offers Snake a job as his deputy, but he keeps walking.
+The President's speech commences, and he plays the cassette.
 To his embarrassment, it only plays Cabbie's favorite song, "Bandstand Boogie".
-As Snake walks away a free man, he tears the magnetic strip out of the real tape.
+As Snake walks away free, he pulls the real cassette from his pocket and destroys it.